MENTORS - I HAVE NEVER HAD A MENTOR BEFORE – HOW DOES THIS WORK?

 We provide three levels of information exchange and conversation:

 - Conversations with your mentor are private to you both.
-The online Personal Programme Log is username and password protected and therefore only you and your mentor have access to its content.
-It is a place for confidential reflection.
-You will be offered feedback and coaching designed to support and stretch you by your mentor through the Log, by phone or in the face-to-face meetings.
+They are a place for confidential reflection.
+You will be offered feedback and coaching designed to support and stretch you by your mentor by phone, email or in the face-to-face meetings.

 - Google Drive.
 MRL administration at the Black Country Living Museum posts all learning materials, briefings and instructions on Google Drive, which is accessible only by the MRL cohort.